Legitimate Interest Assessment (LIA)

 6. Right to object

-Under Article 21 GDPR, data subjects have the right to object to processing carried out on the basis of legitimate interest, on grounds relating to their particular situation.
-ReklamUp will assess and honour valid objections without undue delay and at the latest within one month, by ceasing processing for the relevant purpose or purposes, unless ReklamUp can demonstrate compelling legitimate grounds for the processing that override the interests, rights and freedoms of the data subject, or the processing is required for the establishment, exercise or defence of legal claims.
+This does not remove a data subject's underlying Article 21 GDPR right to object.
+Objections may be made directly by contacting [email protected].
+ReklamUp will assess and honour valid objections without undue delay and at the latest within one month, by ceasing the relevant processing, unless ReklamUp can demonstrate compelling legitimate grounds that override the interests, rights and freedoms of the data subject, or the processing is required for the establishment, exercise or defence of legal claims.

 7. Conclusion

-ReklamUp has carried out the three-part test required by Article 6(1)(f) GDPR for each processing activity identified above, considering its operations as both a Google MCM partner ad network and as an SSP operating at reklamup.com or exchange.reklamup.com.
-In each case the legitimate interest pursued is genuine and lawful, the processing is necessary, and the impact on data subjects is minimised by short retention, data minimisation and the absence of profiling.
-The legitimate interest is not overridden by the interests, rights and freedoms of data subjects, and reliance on legitimate interest is therefore appropriate.
+ReklamUp has carried out the three-part test required by Article 6(1)(f) GDPR for the single processing activity for which it relies on legitimate interest: TCF Special Purpose 3: Save and communicate privacy choices.
+The legitimate interest pursued is genuine and lawful, the processing is necessary, and the impact on data subjects is minimal; indeed, the processing exists to serve the data subject's own choices.
+The legitimate interest is not overridden by the rights and freedoms of data subjects, and reliance on legitimate interest is appropriate for this Special Purpose.